msleungyi/mywebsite/home.md

 - English, Cantonese, Mandarin Chinese, German, French

 ### Academic Services
 I am the Journal Club Secretary and Webmistress of the [German Word Nerd Network (GeWoNN)](https://sites.google.com/view/gewonn/home).
 I also offer **tailored public speaking training** for academic contexts, empowering individuals of all ages to communicate with confidence and clarity.
 To learn more about my teaching experience and offerings, please visit my [Teaching](https://msleungyi.github.io/mywebsite/teaching/) page.
-For inquiries, feel free to contact me at leung.yi.lmu(at)gmail.com
+For enquiries, feel free to contact me at leung.yi.lmu(at)gmail.com